-- (1) The Authority may pay expenses associated with this service. - (2) The Authority may use administrative fee income to compensate the independent agencies for their services. - (3) The family cannot be charged for these services. - e) Collection of Unassisted Comparable Units
+- 1. The Authority may pay expenses associated with this service. - 2.
+The Authority may use administrative fee income to compensate the independent agencies for their services. - 3.
+The family cannot be charged for these services.

+H. Collection of Unassisted Comparable Units